pankajkmishra/NodeLab/readme.md

 * Open MATLAB
 * Go to the directory 'NodeLab'
 * run the script 'setup.m'.
 This will add different directories of the NodeLab on your MATLAB path — only for the current session.
 Now you are ready to run the demos and generate nodes for your own project.
+Note: make sure you have MATLAB's statistics toolbox.

 ## Tutorials
 ## 1.1